marespadafor/replication_gambling/README.md

 - The file "gambling.dta" includes all the variables ready to replicate the main analysiis of this study.
 - The file "gambling.do" has the code to reproduce results in Fig.1 to Fig.3 and Fig.5
-- The file "honestDID.r" has the code to reproduce results in Fig.4 and Fig S14-15 in the Supplementari Information Document.
+- The file "honestDID.r" has the code to reproduce results using the Callaway and Sant’Anna (2020) estimator for staggered difference-in-differences designs, which is reeported in Fig.4 and Fig S14-15 in the Supplementari Information Document.

 The following files creates additional results under alternative specifications and alternative outcomes as reported in the online Supplementary Material document: